xTon1kx/Valheim-Dedicated-Server/Troubleshooting.md

 ```%USERPROFILE%\AppData\LocalLow\Runeberry\ValheimServerGUI```

-Your preferences are stored in `userprefs.txt`.
+Your preferences are stored in `userprefs.json`.

 ## Why is there a warning icon ⚠ next to a player's Character Name?